For the past few years, home automation systems have really gone mainstream to make our day to day lives convenient, safe, and more comfortable.

 Price: $ 159.01

 Honeywell has already made a huge name in the thermostat industry for generations.
 The user interface may not look so fancy, but its touchscreen panel is very responsive, unlike other competitor brands which users complain about.
-You can monitor your home climate and at the same time configure your own schedule to adjust the temperature.
+You can monitor your home climate and at the same time configure your own schedule to set or adjust the temperature.

-The device also features a reminder when your filters need to be replaced.
+This thermostat also features a reminder when your filters need to be replaced.
 While some Z-Wave thermostats support a WiFi connection, this one doesn’t.

 5. 2Gig CT100